jibbius/jackbarker-com-au/_posts/2016-10-20-IIBA-Melbourne-Conference-Summary.markdown

 - The [occupation of homes by "squatters"][squatters]{:target="_blank"} amidst the fallout of Melbourne's Eastwest Link; and the resultant impact upon domestic abuse victims awaiting state housing.
 - Hyperinflation of the narative surrounding the [Gender pay gap][gender-pay-gap]{:target="_blank"}, due to improper scrutiny of data.
-- The trend within universities with relation to [trigger-warning policies][trigger-warning]{:target="_blank"} and social-justice activism, and its effects upon free speech and education.
+- The trend within universities with relation to [trigger-warning policies][trigger-warning]{:target="_blank"} and social-justice activism; and some unintended impacts this has had in relation to free speech and education.

 Within each of these stories existed a subtext, which required an analytical scrutiny beyond the initial dataset.